Fraud Lawyers Cape Town

 It can be said that the misrepresentation is a manner to manufacture consent.
 It is a way to enable the wrong doer to obtain the property or benefit he is trying to obtain with consent.

-The form of the misrepresentation
+The different forms of the misrepresentation in fraud

 The misrepresentation can take really any form.
 It mostly takes the form of the written or spoken word.